Ajayrx/Ajayrx/README.md

 ### 🖼️ **Projects**
 - 🎮 **Minecraft Server Development**
-  *Developed mods and plugins to create immersive and exciting gameplay experiences.*
+  *Developed over a dozen's of Minecraft public server with exciting plugin and mods to enchace the gameplay experience of more than 600+ players *

 - ❤️ **Safe Sphere** ( Live )*
   *Website that Emphasizing a secure digital environment for specially senior citizens.*